Miaoyanchen/PDA-project-2/README.md

 ------------------------------------------------------------------------

-# Exploratory data analysis of environmental conditions and marathon performance
+# Predicting smoking abstinence and moderation analysis for behavioral therapy and pharmacotherapy

 ### Background & aim